ronaldoussoren/pyobjc/pyobjc-core/Doc/intro.rst

 information.

 PyObjC includes a number of examples that show how to use Cocoa from Python.
-The `PyObjC Example index`_ contains an overview of those examples.
+The :doc:`PyObjC Example index </examples/index>` contains an overview of those examples.

 More information on Cocoa programming can be found at: